 The basic premise is similar to that of the stage show and film – a couple of clean-cut American teenagers, the kind you'd find in any fifties B-movie or sitcom, find themselves at the castle of one Frank N Furter, an alien transvestite mad scientist, and his strange servant.
-But unlike the stage show or "fillum," Brad and Janet are separated before they step through the door – with one of the pair being kidnapped by Dr Furter, taken inside the house, and turned to stone using the Medusa Machine – as is explained in the game's intro.
+But unlike the stage show or "fillum", Brad and Janet are separated before they step through the door – with one of the pair being kidnapped by Dr. Furter, taken inside the house, and turned to stone using the Medusa Machine – as is explained in the game's intro.
 Playing as Brad or Janet, you have to enter the house and de-medusaize and rescue your petrified partner and make it out of the house before it turns into a spaceship, taking you to the planet of Transsexual, Transylvania, to a fate worse than every other fate you could think of.
-You have only half an hour, in real time, in which to accomplish this, so time is of the essence - it's down to you to make sure Brad and Janet make it out of the castle in one piece.
+You have only half an hour, in real time, in which to accomplish this, so time is of the essence.